openbabel/documentation/Command-line_tools/babel.rst

 The ``--unique`` option is used to remove, i.e. not output, any chemically identical molecules during conversion::

- babel  infile.xxx  outfile.yyy  --unique [param]
+ obabel  infile.xxx  outfile.yyy  --unique [param]

 The optional parameter *param* defines what is regarded as "chemically identical".
 It can be the name of any descriptor, although not many are likely to be useful.
 If *param* is omitted, the InChI descriptor is used.
 Other useful descriptors are 'cansmi' and 'cansmiNS' (canonical SMILES, with and without stereochemical information),'title' and truncated InChI (see below).

-Note that if you want to use ``--unique`` without a parameter with :command:`babel`, it needs to be last on the line.
-With the alternative commandline interface, :command:`obabel`, it can be anywhere after the output file.

 A message is output for each duplicate found::